xjning03/CPT113_Group42_Hackathon2/README.md

 ### 4.Constraints
-- Players can only choose options A, B, or C in each scene.
+- Input validation where players can only choose options('A', 'B', or 'C') in each scene.
-- Players can only choose to continue (Y or y) or quit (N or n) after each chapter.
+- Input validation where players can only choose to continue ('Y' or 'y') or quit ('N' or 'n') after each chapter.

 ### 5. Assumptions
 - The game consists of 5 places or chapters, with each chapter having 2 scenes.
-- Each scene with only 3 options (A,B or C)
+- Each scene with only 3 options ('A', 'B', or 'C')
 - Each option has a different scoring, which can be positive or negative.
 - The total score for each player is the sum of their scores after each chapter, considering the choices made in each scene.